jrroman/wsgi-hot-reload-daemon/README.md

 # WSGI hot reload
 FYI dockerfile is for testing... currently running on OSX aka inotify is not local

-Currently the daemon script is only configured for sysvinit.. /etc/init.d
+Currently the daemon init script is only configured for sysvinit.. /etc/init.d However if an init is written for something else everything should work normally

 **after install:**